traefik-workshops/traefik-gitops/README.md

 EOF
 ```

-## Questions

-- how to test pull requests before merging to main branch?

 ## To do

-- [] GITHUB actions that validate the code
+- [x] GITHUB actions that validate the code
-- [] GITHUB actions that creates PR if there is a new Flux release.
+- [x] GITHUB actions that creates PR if there is a new Flux release.
-- [] promotion from staging to production
+- [ ] promotion from staging to production
-- [] webhook recievers
+- [ ] webhook recievers
-- [] flagger
+- [ ] flagger